digitalmacgyver/vedit/README.rst

     pip install vedit

-However, there is nothing in the package that is special, and no Python dependencies other than a 2.7 interpreter with the standard library, you can just download this repository and put the ``vedit`` directory in your Python path.
+However, there is nothing in the package that is special, and no Python dependencies other than a Python 2.7 interpreter with the standard library, you can just download this repository and put the ``vedit`` directory in your Python path.

 Before You Begin
 ================

-vedit depends on the ``ffmpeg`` program from the FFmpeg_ project, and on the libx264 video codec and the libfdk_aac audio codec, for example by configuring ``ffmpeg`` for compilation with:
+vedit depends on the ``ffmpeg`` and ``ffprobe`` programs from the FFmpeg_ project, and on the libx264 video codec and the libfdk_aac audio codec, for example by configuring ``ffmpeg`` for compilation with:

     ./configure --enable-gpl --enable-libx264 --enable-nonfree --enable-libfdk-aac --enable-libfreetype --enable-libfontconfig